elasticio/gspreadsheets/README.md

 it will cause number of Errors and the flow will stop functioning properly.

 Decide the structure of your spreadsheet file in advance and avoid making any structural changes during the integration.
-In particular avoid adding or r emoving additional columns since you would need to repeat the flow design process to properly map or link your changes.
+In particular avoid adding or removing additional columns since you would need to repeat the flow design process to properly map or link your changes.

 If you still wish to change the structure of your Google Spreadsheet then follow